$4.5 Million Settlement as Part of a Consent Decree

 State v.
 Gigliotti

-Drafted court’s decision in a murder trial ordering a hearing pursuant to Frye to determine the admissibility of new method of ballistics identification.
-The court’s decision was then appealed.
+Drafted court’s decision in a murder trial ordering a hearing pursuant to Frye to determine the admissibility of a new method of ballistics identification.
+The decision was later upheld on appeal.
 The appellate division decision was the first known published decision addressing this new technology in the United State.
-Decision was upheld on appeal.

 State v.
 (Name withheld)

 Successfully brought a motion to suppress evidence obtained without a warrant from the defendant’s automobile in violation of the defendant’s Constitutional rights.
 Conducted cross-examination of the police officer who made the unlawful stop, search and seizure.
 All charges stemming from the illegally obtained evidence were dismissed.